(Enterprise is travelling slowly through one of the special effects department's ubiquitous purple hazes,

 T'POL: Perhaps you should increase it.

-T'POL: (things go bang) Doctor, perhaps we should wake Commander Tucker.
+T'POL: Doctor, perhaps we should wake Commander

 PHLOX: He'll die.